MetaCaDI: A Meta-Learning Framework for Causal Discovery from Multiple Environments with Unknown Interventions: Abstract

 \section{Abstract}

-Uncovering the underlying causal mechanisms of complex real-world systems remains a significant challenge, as these systems often entail high data collection costs and involve unknown interventions.
-We introduce MetaCaDI, the first framework to cast the joint discovery of a causal graph and unknown interventions as a meta-learning problem.
-MetaCaDI is a Bayesian framework that learns a shared causal structure across multiple experiments and is optimized to rapidly adapt to new, few-shot intervention target prediction tasks.
+Uncovering the causal mechanisms of complex real-world systems remains a significant challenge, as these systems often entail high data collection costs and involve unknown interventions.
+We introduce MetaCaDI, the first framework to cast the identification of unknown interventions as a meta-learning problem, explicitly leveraging a jointly learned causal graph.
+MetaCaDI is a Bayesian framework that learns a shared causal structure across multiple environments and is optimized to rapidly adapt to new, few-shot intervention target identification tasks.
 A key innovation is our model's analytical adaptation, which uses a closed-form solution to bypass expensive and potentially unstable gradient-based bilevel optimization.
 Extensive experiments on synthetic and complex gene expression data demonstrate that MetaCaDI significantly outperforms state-of-the-art methods.
-It excels at both causal graph recovery and identifying intervention targets from as few as 10 data instances, proving its robustness in data-scarce scenarios.
+It excels at identifying intervention targets from as few as 3 samples—where existing methods collapse to random chance—while robustly recovering the shared causal graph, proving its effectiveness in data-scarce scenarios.